wilaak/radix-router/README.md

 Also known as catch-all, splat, greedy, rest, or path remainder parameters.
 These capture all remaining path segments.

 > [!CAUTION]
 > When using wildcard parameters to access files or directories, always validate and sanitize user input.
 Never use captured path segments directly in filesystem operations.
-Path traversal attacks (e.g., `../` or absolute paths) can expose sensitive files or directories.
+Path traversal attacks (e.g. `../` or absolute paths) can expose sensitive files or directories.
 Use functions like `realpath()` and restrict access to a safe base directory.

 ```php
 // Required wildcard parameter (one or more segments)